1. DRINKING TOO MUCH

 - Another approach is to slowly cut out soda in various places.
 First start by cutting it out at home.
 Then at work.
 Then at fast food restaurants.
 Continue to eliminate places where you drink soda until they are all gone.
 The slow removal will help with any headaches caused by the reduction of sugar from your diet.

 It confuses your body.
 Artificial sweeteners have more intense flavor than real sugar, so over time products like diet soda dull our senses to naturally sweet foods like fruit.
 After binging on cookie dough this weekend (yes, I’m ashamed) I went back to my normal diet, and my oatmeal tasted SO plain.
 Normally it’s one of my favorite foods, but my taste buds were used to such an intense processed sugary flavor that I was really thrown off.
 Same thing applies to soda and healthy food.
 Health food can be extremely enjoyable when you cut out the extra sugary stuff – it will start to taste much better.
-That special someone will appreciate your healthy choices and may even get on board with you!

 4. SKIPPING BREAKFAST